Hans Magnus Enzensberger: Work

 Enzensberger wrote in a sarcastic, ironic tone in many of his poems.
 For example, the poem "Middle Class Blues" consists of various typicalities of middle class life, with the phrase "we can't complain" repeated several times, and concludes with "what are we waiting for?".
 Many of his poems also feature themes of civil unrest over economic- and class-based issues.
 Though primarily a poet and essayist, he also ventured into theatre, film, opera, radio drama, reportage and translation.
 He wrote novels and several books for children (including The Number Devil, an exploration of mathematics, translated in 34 languages) and was co-author of a book for German as a foreign language, (Die Suche).
 He often wrote his poems and letters in lower case.
 Tumult, written in 2014, is an autobiographical reflection of his 1960s as a left-wing sympathizer visiting the Soviet Union and Cuba.
 His own work has been translated into more than 40 languages.

 Enzensberger also invented and collaborated in the construction of a machine which automatically composes poems (Landsberger Poesieautomat).
 This was used during the 2006 Football World Cup to commentate on games.

 Enzensberger criticized the German orthography reform, the dominance of the internet and the construction of the EU.

 Enzensberger translated Adam Zagajewski, Lars Gustafsson, Pablo Neruda, W. H. Auden and César Vallejo.
 With Irene Dische he wrote the libretto for Sallinen's fifth opera The Palace.
 The theatre premiere of a drama after his long poem Der Untergang der Titanic on 7 May 1980 was directed by George Tabori at the Werkraumtheater Munich.

+"Consciousness industry"

+Enzensberger's 1974 work The consciousness industry; on literature, politics and the media gave rise to the term "consciousness industry", which identifies the mechanisms through which the human mind is reproduced as a social product.
+Foremost among these mechanisms are the institutions of mass media and education.
+According to Enzensberger, the mind industry does not produce anything specific; rather, its main business is to perpetuate the existing order of man's domination over man.
+Hans Haacke elaborates on the consciousness industry as it applies to the arts in a wider system of production, distribution, and consumption.
+Haacke specifically implicates museums as manufacturers of aesthetic perception that fail to acknowledge their intellectual, political, and moral authority: "rather than sponsoring intelligent, critical awareness, museums thus tend to foster appeasement."